100 Sights in Milan, Italy (with Map and Images)

 The Diocesan Museum of Milan is an art museum in Milan housing a permanent collection of sacred artworks, especially from Milan and Lombardy.
 Originally conceived by Ildefonso Schuster in 1931 as a vehicle to protect and promote the art collection of the Archdiocese of Milan, the museum was eventually established in the former headquarters of the Dominican Order in the back of the Basilica of Sant'Eustorgio with the support of Pope Paul VI.
 In 2001 Carlo Maria Martini inaugurated the current venue located in Porta Ticinese.

-The Church of the Holy Redeemer is a place of Catholic worship in the city of Milan, located in Via Giovanni Pierluigi da Palestrina, near Corso Buenos Aires, in Municipality 3, seat of the homonymous parish of the Venice deanery of the pastoral zone I of the archdiocese of Milan.
+The Church of the Most Holy Redeemer is a Catholic place of worship in the city of Milan, located in Via Giovanni Pierluigi da Palestrina, near Corso Buenos Aires, in Municipio 3, seat of the parish of the same name of the Venice deanery of the pastoral zone I of the Archdiocese of Milan.

 The Museo Egizio or Egyptian Museum is a museum sited in the Sforza Castle of Milan, Italy.
 The Castle is one of the most famous monuments in Milan and is home to several museums including the Egyptian Section of the Milan Archaeological Museum, the Museum of Ancient Art, the Pinacoteca and the Museum of Musical Instruments.

-The church of Santa Francesca Romana is a Roman Catholic church in Milan, Italy, located in the square of the same name, near Corso Buenos Aires, in the Porta Venezia district.
-It is the seat of a parish, governed by the diocesan clergy.
+The church of Santa Francesca Romana is a Catholic place of worship in Milan, located in the square of the same name, near Corso Buenos Aires, in the Porta Venezia district; it is the seat of a parish, governed by the diocesan clergy.

 Leonardo da Vinci's Vineyard is a vineyard the Duke of Milan, Ludovico Maria Sforza best known as Ludovico il Moro, gave as a gift to Leonardo da Vinci in 1498 while he was working on the painting of Last Supper in the nearby refectory of the cathedral and Dominican convent of Santa Maria delle Grazie.
 It was a gesture to give credit for the many admirable works Leonardo had been creating for the Duke.